Dragon-Wonder/Experimental-Platformer-AI/README.md

 You can read more about the Public Domain Dedication [Here](http://unlicense.org/).

+This project uses libraries created by other individuals.
+Each one of course has a license by their own owner, these can be found under Documentation/Library Licenses.
+Please read these licenses before you decide to distribute any copies of this project.

 ## Questions, patches, and other feedback

 We are pretty novice programmers at best.
 Part of the reason we made this was to improve our skills.
 And part of the reason we made it open source is to get feedback.